Bicycling around Lake Bemidji

 This quiet road rejoins busier County Road 21 just a half mile short of Ruttger's Birchmont Lodge.
 You can stay there or just enjoy a meal on its beachfront Garden Court Grill.

-Randy Ruttger's branch of the famous Minnesota resorting family has owned Birchmont Lodge since 1937, and it's one of my favorite places for its easy-going atmosphere.
+Randy Ruttger's branch of the famous Minnesota resorting family owned Birchmont Lodge from 1937 to 2018, and it's one of my favorite places for its easy-going atmosphere.

 It's great that the town of Bemidji is moving on and modernizing.
-And it's also great that its best parts are staying the same.
+But we hope its best parts don't change too much.

 For more on the town, see Bemidji's behemoths.